 Save for Later

 THE INFORMATION IN THIS POST IS FOR INFORMATIONAL PURPOSES.
 IT IS BASED ON OUR OWN PERSONAL EXPERIENCES AND OPINIONS.
-I AM NOT A MEDICAL DOCTOR AND WHAT IS WRITTEN SHOULD NOT BE USED TO DIAGNOSE OR TREAT ANY DISEASE OR ILLNESS.
+WE ARE NOT A MEDICAL DOCTOR AND WHAT IS WRITTEN SHOULD NOT BE USED TO DIAGNOSE OR TREAT ANY DISEASE OR ILLNESS.
 YOU SHOULD CONSULT YOUR DOCTOR BEFORE STARTING ANY EXERCISE OR DIET PROGRAMS.